aglorhythm/aglorhythm/README.md

 - 👋 Hi, I’m @aglorhythm
-- 👀 I’m interested in fashion and entrepreneurship
+- 👀 I’m interested in fashion and entrepreneurship, love tech !
 - 🌱 I’m currently learning the devops culture and community building
 - 📫 You can reach me on Linkedin
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Am I a developper ?
 I don't think so.
+But I know about web development..

 <!---
 Well..